web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/css-modules.md

 [CSS Modules](https://github.com/css-modules/css-modules) allows us to write CSS code in a modular way, and these styles can be imported and used in JavaScript files.
 Using CSS Modules can automatically generate unique class names, isolate styles between different modules, and avoid class name conflicts.

-Builder supports CSS Modules by default, you don't need to add additional configuration.
+Rsbuild supports CSS Modules by default, you don't need to add additional configuration.
 Our convention is to use the `[name].module.css` filename to enable CSS Modules.

 The following style files are considered CSS Modules: